eleanorcamp/ArtificialEcosystem/pseduo.md

 Problem statement:

-Simulate some version of a simple artificial ecosystem.
+# Simulate some version of a simple artificial ecosystem.
 As an example:

-Artificial life simulation
+## Artificial life simulation
-Everything takes place in a 100-meter by 100-meter square
+* Everything takes place in a 100-meter by 100-meter square

-Laws of physics: each season enough sunlight falls for exactly 100 new plants to grow, randomly distributed.
+* *Laws of physics*: each season enough sunlight falls for exactly 100 new plants to grow, randomly distributed.

-There is space for 1000 eaters.
+* There is space for 1000 eaters.
 An eater coming within 2 m of a plant eats it all and gets 100 cal of energy.
 The most an eater can store is 200 cal.
 It takes 1 cal to move 2 m and 20 to have an offspring.
 Eaters live at most 20 seasons.

-Invent a 4 gene eater in which the genes code for movement and reproduction control.
+* Invent a 4 gene eater in which the genes code for movement and reproduction control.
-Simulate 100 time periods per season.
+* Simulate 100 time periods per season.
-In one time period an eater can move and eat or reproduce.
+  * In one time period an eater can move and eat or reproduce.

 Questions from problem statement: